saltamay/UofT_BootCamp_ProfileGenerator/README.md

 ## Development Strategy

-The user will be prompted for a favorite color, which will be used as the background color for cards.
+The users will be prompted for their GitHub handle and their favorite color, which will be used as the background color for cards.

 The PDF will be populated with the following: